zachleat/zachleat.com/web/_posts/2017-09-19-fout-foit-history.md

   - popular-posts
 postRank: 1
 ---

+<em>Prerequisite: not sure what FOUT or FOIT are?
+Read the <a href="/web/webfont-glossary/#foit">definitions on the Web Font Loading Glossary</a>.</em>

+For a recent talk at <a href="http://css-minsk-js.by/">CSS-Minsk-JS</a>, I did some research on the history of default font loading behaviors.
+I thought it was interesting, so I packaged it up below.

 <video controls preload="metadata" src="/presentations/rocket-science/history1080p.mp4">
 	Sorry, your browser doesn't support embedded videos.
 Try <a href="/presentations/rocket-science/history1080p.mp4">downloading it</a> instead.